AllyYL/casestudy/src/projects/weave.md

   <img src="/assets/images/WeaveCover.png" alt="Weave app interface showing NFT fashion marketplace">
 </div>

-## TL;DR Product Journey as Story: Layering Supply Chain Data into a Social UX
+## TL;DR

-I designed a card-based UX for WEAVE that turns complex supply chain data into simple, shareable stories—bridging NFTs, e-commerce, and social apps.
+This case study explores how **complex product data can become a story** through social-native UX.
+I designed a card-based interface for WEAVE that transforms blockchain-backed supply chain data into clear, shareable experiences—bridging NFTs, e-commerce, and social apps.

 <br>

 ## Context

-WEAVE is a web3 social e-commerce app that helps fashion brands turn raw product data into digital proof of sustainability.
-I was brought in to design the MVP experience—bridging the physical and digital through a unified UI system that connects garments to blockchain-backed stories.
-I focused on clarity, social shareability, and a low-friction checkout experience.
+WEAVE is a Web3 social commerce app offering a **phygital shopping experience** with NFT-based sustainability verification.
+I was brought in to design the MVP—building a unified UI system that connects physical garments to their blockchain-backed stories, with a focus on **clarity, shareability, and low-friction checkout**.

 <br>
 <div class="layout-twocolumn">